 We’ve flown more than 100,000 miles every year for the last couple of years.
 To stay we’re hard on luggage is an understatement.
 And even though we opt for a 21-inch carry-on sized bag, it almost always gets checked since we carry on our backpack with camera gear and electronics.

-The Ricardo Beverly Hills Roxbury is the best piece of luggage we’ve ever owned.
+The Ricardo Beverly Hills Ocean Drive is the best piece of luggage we’ve ever owned.
 The dual-wheel spinner system means it easily pushes even when we’re pushing it over the cobblestones.
 I’ve often joked that I push it with one finger just because I can.
 The brushed silver has also remained attractive looking despite being tossed on to countless baggage belts and I never have to be embarrassed when checking in to the luxury hotels we often stay at.
 It’s also expandable and I can get a surprising amount inside, traveling with just this bag for up to 3 weeks at a time.

 I’m a Ricardo customer for life after being introduced to this bag nearly four years ago.